Behemoth (Hobbes book): Criticism of Hobbes' views on rebellion

 Immanuel Kant, one of the leading intellects of the Age of Enlightenment, had a different view on the nature of rebellions from Hobbes.
 Howard Williams, of the University of Wales, in 2003 wrote a study comparing the views of the two great thinkers on the subject of revolution amongst other things.
 Hobbes saw all revolution as something that should be avoided at all costs.
 Hobbes expressed society as a combination of the people, as the body of the society, and the monarchy, as the soul of the society, making a healthy commonwealth.
 Without the soul the body dies and so it is with society for Hobbes.
 Civil war should be avoided because it is "the process of a society losing its soul".
-In this book Williams describes Hobbes writing of Behemoth as an attempt to "capture the spirit of those awful times and to suggest emphatically that they should not be repeated".
+Williams describes Hobbes as writing Behemoth to "capture the spirit of those awful times and to suggest emphatically that they should not be repeated".
 Hobbes did not believe that anything positive came out of the civil war.

 Kant, according to Williams, shares the same basic attitude to the resistance of sovereign power but does not think that all outcomes of Rebellion are necessarily negative.
 Kant is writing about the French Revolution, not the English Civil War, in his book The Conflict of the Faculties.
 Written more than 100 years after Hobbes wrote Behemoth, it has as its focus the idea that rebellions arouse sympathy in other countries for the people caught up in them.
 Kant says that this is due to a "moral disposition within the human race".
 Going further Kant, according to Williams, implies that uprisings are the wrong solution to a problem with governance but that there can still be something positive in the results of that uprising.

 Hobbes does not think that there is any sort of innate morality in society and that rebellion is either "an unwise or failed experiment as a complete blunder arising from ignorance".
 Instead, according to Williams, Hobbes has sympathy not for the common people caught up in the rebellion but instead for those who were the victims of the rebellion.
 This is in keeping with the royalist stance taken by Hobbes in Behemoth.